cloudmesh/cloudmesh-manual/docs-source/source/installation/quickstart/quickstart.rst

    cms set x="variable with spaces" cms config set x="variable with spaces"

-Will also work, e.g. the backslash is not needed.
+It Will also work, e.g. the backslash is not needed.

-However, on windows you need to use the three quotes such as
+However, on windows, you need to use the three quotes such as

    cms set x="""variable with spaces"""